dnunes-domaintools/DT_Detect_ReadME/README.md

 DomainTools is an essential component in the security stack of mature enterprises and performance-driven security teams.
-This integration was integrated and tested with version xx of DomainToolsIrisDetect
+Iris Detect helps organizations discover and monitor lookalike domains with unmatched speed and coverage.

 ## Configure DomainTools Iris Detect on Cortex XSOAR